Natural Baby Life logo (480 x 130)

 The best cradle cap comb

-While I’m generally pretty tight with money, I don’t mind buying something if it does its job well and proves it’s worth.
+While I’m generally pretty tight with money, I don’t mind buying something if it does its job well and proves its worth.
 In this case, we tried out the DermaFrida system with our son because we trust the Fridababy brand and we’ve always had great success with their products.

 With the DermaFrida, you’ll get a 3-step system that helps during every part of the cradle cap treatment process.